Angular traveling waves of the high-dimensional Boussinesq equation: Introduction

 where $1<p<2^\ast-1$ and $2^\ast=\frac{2n}{n-2}$ if $n>2$ and $2^\ast=\infty$ if $n=2$.
-This equation was originally derived by Boussinesq \cite{bouss} from Euler’s equations of motion for two-dimensional potential flow beneath a free surface by introducing suitable approximations for small amplitude long waves.
-Equation \eqref{hbouss} was also derived in the study of dynamics of thin inviscid layers with free surface, and besides, in investigation of the nonlinear string, the shape-memory alloys, the propagation of waves in elastic rods and in the continuum limit of lattice dynamics or coupled electrical circuits (see \cite{esfahani} and the references therein).
+This equation was originally derived by Boussinesq \cite{bouss} from Euler's equations of motion for two-dimensional potential flow beneath a free surface by introducing suitable approximations for small amplitude long waves.
+Equation \eqref{hbouss} was also derived in the study of dynamics of thin inviscid layers with free surface, and besides, in the investigation of the nonlinear string, the shape-memory alloys, the propagation of waves in elastic rods and in the continuum limit of lattice dynamics or coupled electrical circuits (see \cite{esfahani} and the references therein).

-In the one-dimensional case $n=1$, several authors focused on the study of \eqref{hbouss}.
-The pioneer work is the seminal paper in \cite{bonasachs} where Bona and Sachs use Kato's abstract techniques to show that the Cauchy problem is locally and globally well-posed for small data.
-This results were improved in \cite{linares} by showing the global well-posedness of \eqref{hbouss} in the energy space with of small data.
-The inverse scattering transform and a Riemann-Hilbert approach for \eqref{hbouss} with the quadratic nonlinearity was developed recently in \cite{chalen}.
-There are various results investigating the stability of solitary waves of the generalized Boussinesq equation when $n=1$.
-It was proved in \cite{bonasachs}, by applying the theory developed in \cite{gss}, that when $1 < p < 5$ and $c^2>\frac{p-1}{4}$, the traveling wave is orbitally stable.
-In is known that, in one-dimensional case, \eqref{hbouss} has the traveling wave solution $u(x,t)=\ff(x+ct)$, where
+In the one-dimensional case $n=1$, several authors have focused on the study of equation \eqref{hbouss}.
+The pioneering work can be found in the seminal paper by Bona and Sachs \cite{bonasachs}, where they employed Kato's abstract techniques to demonstrate that the Cauchy problem is locally and globally well-posed for small data. {These} results were further improved in \cite{linares}, where global well-posedness of \eqref{hbouss} in the energy space with small data was established.
+Recently, the inverse scattering transform and a Riemann-Hilbert approach for \eqref{hbouss} with quadratic nonlinearity were developed in \cite{chalen}.
+Various studies have investigated the stability of solitary waves of the generalized Boussinesq equation when $n=1$.
+It was proved in \cite{bonasachs}, using the theory developed in \cite{gss}, that for $1 < p < 5$ and $c^2>\frac{p-1}{4}$, the traveling wave is orbitally stable.
+It is known, in the one-dimensional case, \eqref{hbouss} possesses the traveling wave solution $u(x,t)=\ff(x+ct)$, where

 is the unique positive ground state of the elliptic equation